You can use the optional "Validate by Phrase" property of a text field to give a discount to users who enter the proper coupon code.

-Our example form is pretty simple; it just asks users to select the size t-shirt they want to buy, and then asks if they have a discount code.
+Our example form is pretty simple; it asks users to select the size T-shirt they want to buy, and then asks if they have a discount code.

-Inspecting the element properties, you can see first that this field is set to "Required."
+Then configure the "Coupon code?" radio buttons element, and make it required.
 In order for the coupon code to work, form users cannot be allowed to skip this question!

-The "Select Validation" section is set to "Advanced Validation."
-Then, the "Accepted Values" control is set to "By Phrase..."
-Doing this pops open the "Phrase" text box, into which we've typed the magic word, "coupon."
+Under “Validation,” set the "Select Validation" section to "Advanced Validation."
+Then, set the "Accepted Values" control to "By Phrase..."
+This will pop open the "Phrase" text box, where you can type the magic word, "coupon."

 When the form is published, users will at first only see the yes/no radio buttons asking if they have a discount code.
-Selecting "Yes" will apply the $5 discount immediately, but will also require that the user enter the proper code (in this case, "coupon") - without the proper code, the validation will fail and the form cannot be submitted.
-If the user selects "No," then they don't get the $5 discount, and never see the coupon-entry element.
+Selecting "Yes" will apply the $5 discount immediately, but it will also require that the user enter the proper code (in this case, "coupon").
+Without the proper code, the validation will fail and the form cannot be submitted.
+If the user selects "No," then they don't get the $5 discount, and they never see the coupon-entry element.
 The form can be submitted as normal.